 Magali Dessagnes, SPHERE

 She studied history and archaeology at the Université Paris Panthéon-Sorbonne and École du Louvre, and completed a Master’s degree in the history of science, with a thesis on creation and development of the Louvre Museum in 1847-1880.
-Her PhD research, under the joint supervision of Christine Proust and Bruno Belhoste, is on the collections of cuneiform tablets assembled at the end of the 19th – beginning of the 20th century
+Her PhD research, under the joint supervision of Christine Proust and Bruno Belhoste, is on the collections of cuneiform tablets assembled at the end of the 19th – beginning of the 20th century.

 HIROSE Sho, SPHERE

 He is a historian of astral sciences in Sanskrit texts.
 After studying astrophysics at Tokyo University, he worked for a while as an editor and writer in a company aimed at popularizing astronomy.
 He discovered there his interest in the history of astronomy and subsequently went to study under Michio Yano’s supervision at Kyoto Sangyo University.
 He wrote his master thesis on a 7th century astronomical commentary.
 Within the SAW project, he will work under the supervision of Agathe Keller to examine how observations and mathematics were linked in Sanskrit texts.
 His dissertation will include a revised critical edition of the “Goladipika”, a 15th century text, using Sanskrit manuscripts written in Malayalam script.
 HIROSE Sho has succefully defend his PhD dissertation “Critical edition of the Goladīpikā (Illumination of the Sphere) by Parameśvara, with translation and commentaries” last March 17th at Université Paris Diderot.
-From April 1st 2017, he will hold a post-doctorate position at ETH Zürich in the History and Philosophy of Mathematical Sciences Laboratory (Department of Humanities, Social and Political Sciences).
+Since April 1st 2017, he held a post-doctorate position at ETH Zürich in the History and Philosophy of Mathematical Sciences Laboratory (Department of Humanities, Social and Political Sciences).

 Robert Middeke-Conlin, SPHERE